Madonna Thunder Hawk: Wounded Knee Incident

-Madonna took part in the American Indian Movement occupation of the Wounded Knee.
-She was a member of the Pie Patrol, a group of women active in AIM, consisting of Madonna Gilbert, Thelma Rios, Theda Nelson Clarke, and Lorelei DeCora Means.
+Thunder Hawk took part in the American Indian Movement occupation of the Wounded Knee.
+She was a member of the Pie Patrol, a group of women active in AIM, consisting of Thelma Rios, Theda Nelson Clarke, and Lorelei DeCora Means.
 Mary Crow Dog (née Moore), wife of civil rights activist Leonard Crow Dog, who was also present during the siege at Wounded Knee, referred to the Pie Patrol as "loud-mouth city women, media conscious and hugging the limelight," who loved the camera and took credit for what the women of AIM were doing behind the scenes.
 This group of women bore particular resentment against an individual by the name of Anna Mae Pictou Aquash.
 Anna Mae, a Mi'kmaq woman from Nova Scotia, was having an affair with Dennis Banks, founder of the American Indian Movement while he was still involved in a common-law marriage with Darlene “Kamook” Nichols.
-The affair did not sit well with the women of different tribal affiliations within the movement, and these women (as well as the Pie Patrol) viewed the relationship as a threat to AIM’s stability.
+The affair did not sit well with the women of different tribal affiliations within the movement, and these women (as well as the Pie Patrol) viewed the relationship as a threat to AIM's stability.

-Various sources have placed Madonna in the lone medical facility operated by AIM during the 20th-century Wounded Knee Siege when Ray Robinson was brought into the facility.
-One account details how Robinson was shot in the knee, dragged outside, beaten and taken to the Wounded Knee Medical Clinic run by Madonna Gilbert Thunderhawk and Lorelei DeCora Means, as well as several other volunteer nurses and medics.
+Various sources have placed Thunder Hawk in the lone medical facility operated by AIM during the 20th-century Wounded Knee Siege when Ray Robinson was brought into the facility.
+One account details how Robinson was shot in the knee, dragged outside, beaten and taken to the Wounded Knee Medical Clinic run by Thunder Hawk and Lorelei DeCora Means, as well as several other volunteer nurses and medics.
 Ray was then reportedly shoved into a closet, where he died of exsanguination.